23122K/swift-loggable/Sources/Loggable/Documentation.docc/Loggable.md

 * **Customize how logs are handled**

-All macros include the ability to add tags to logged functions, suppress their output or parameters, or ecent exclude the functions entirely from emmiting an event.
+All macros include the ability to add tags to logged functions, suppress their output or parameters, or exclude the functions entirely from emmiting an event.

 * **Leverage OSLog support**